SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Greenwich Steps in San Francisco start about a half a block in from the corner of Greenwich and Sansome Streets.

-As you begin to climb the stairs, you will start to see some gorgeous flowers and other vegetation.
+As you begin to climb the stairs, you will start to see some gorgeous flowers in the surrounding garden.
 Here is just one I saw during my last climb.

 You will see lots of colorful flowers and plants as you climb up the steps.